 David Asher is a senior fellow at Hudson Institute.
-His work focuses on U.S. foreign policy in Asia, economic and financial policy toward U.S. state adversaries, strategic law enforcement, and high technology development.
+His work focuses on U.S. foreign policy in Asia, global macro strategy, economic and financial policy toward U.S. state adversaries, strategic law enforcement, and high technology development.

 Dr. Asher has advised the U.S. government on countering money laundering, terrorism financing, and sanctions evasion schemes as well as campaigns to undermine nation-state and terrorist adversaries.
 He has developed and conducted whole of government investigations into international issues involving nuclear, chemical, and biological weapons development and proliferation.
 Over the last 25 years, he has played a senior role in economic and financial pressure campaigns involving terrorist organizations, drug cartels, and weapons proliferation networks.